rytsikau/ee.Yrewind/README.md

 ## Known issues

-* Some livestreams (usually 60 fps) may cause the error *Cannot process livestream with FFmpeg library (code 9411)*.
+* Some livestreams (usually 60 fps) may cause the error *Can't process livestream with FFmpeg library (code 9411)*.
 In this case, run the program without arguments and select option to clear the cache, or add '-nocache=true' parameter to the command line